SumiSastri/react-basics-to-hooks/breaking-bad/README.md

 Libraries
 Icons - react-icons [https://github.com/react-icons/react-icons]

-Clean up
+Clean up:-

 - Remove files
-- serviceWorker.js
 - setUpTests.js
 - logo.svg
 - index.css
 - app.test.js
-- Remove imports in index.js
 - index.css
-- serviceWorker.js - and commented out text at the bottom
+- serviceWorker.js (then remove imports in index.js serviceWorker.js - and commented out text at the bottom)
 - In App.js remove everything in the header section and keep wrapping div
 - In public folder
   - go to the favicon: create your own icons here [https://icoconvert.com/]\
   - go to index.html and write your app title

+**Planning:**
-  Folder structure
+Think through folder structure

 - common (navbars, buttons and other re-usable components)
 - app-pages (keypages to be routed later)
   -- main-card (holds all the app information that will be exported to app.js) -- card-list/ card (parent-child for show-one/ show all)
 - api-calls (external data calls)

-**Step 1:**
-API-calls use the `useState` and `useEffect` hooks - create component and import into main-card component check rendering of data in console.
+**Step 1:** Set up the API call and check that data-flows into the console API-calls use the `useState` and `useEffect` hooks - create component and import into main-card component check rendering of data in console.

 ```